Wizard

 Wizard Options for Substitute Text and Other Actions

-- Input prompts – Inserts the syntax for a user input dialog.
-Use this when you need the person to type something that gets inserted into the action.
-For example, a letter heading that starts with "Dear [person's name]" and then the rest of the letter.
+• Input prompts – Inserts the syntax for a user input dialog.
+Use this when you need the person to type something that gets inserted into the action—for example, a letter heading that starts with "Dear [person's name]" and then the rest of the letter.
 You can use one or more input prompts in a single action.

-- Selected text – Inserts the syntax for using the user's selected (highlighted) text.
-Use this when the action should include whatever text the user has selected.
-For example, appending selected text to the end of a URL for a search query.
+• Selected text – Inserts the syntax for using the user's selected (highlighted) text.
+Use this when the action should include whatever text the user has selected—for example, appending selected text to the end of a URL for a search query.
 Works with Selected Text actions.
 You can also combine selected text with input prompts.

-- Current browser URL – New in ActiveWords 5.
+• Current browser URL – New in ActiveWords 5.
 Inserts the syntax for the URL of the page your browser is currently on.
 Use this when the action should include the current page address.

 Wizard Options for Script Actions

-Example: Edit Action with Input Box
+Example: Script with Input Box

 Related FAQs